American football on Thanksgiving: California

 Also in the San Francisco Bay Area, the Turkey Bowl in San Francisco dates back to 1924 and currently is played at Kezar Stadium each Thanksgiving at 11 am.
 The Turkey Bowl is the city's public high school championship game.
-Galileo High School has the most overall wins in the game (16) after breaking Lincoln High School's record four-game winning streak in 2009.
+Galileo High School has the most overall wins in the game (16) after breaking Abraham Lincoln High School's record four-game winning streak in 2009.
 Three times in the contest's 100-year history has the game been canceled: in 1963 because of the assassination of John F. Kennedy, in 2017 because of wildfires pushing the regular season and playoff schedule a week later, and 2020 due to the COVID-19 pandemic and related gathering restrictions in California.

 Connecticut

 Connecticut has at least 48 Thanksgiving games.
 Some of the better known ones are as follows: